islavutin/onnxruntime/docs/STVM_EP.md

 Some description

 ## Build
 There are two steps to build ONNX runtime with STVM EP.
-Initially TVM should be build, after that ONNX runtime should.
+Initially, Apache TVM should be built, and then ONNX runtime .
-Important note is that both TVM and ORT with STVM use python API, therefore the python packages shoud be reinstall or PYTHONPATH should be changed accordingly for corкect work.
+Important note is that both TVM and ORT with STVM use Python API, therefore the python packages shoud be reinstall or PYTHONPATH should be updated accordingly for correct work.

 ### Prerequisites
 Initially TVM and it's dependencies should be installed:<br />